 According to Cynthia J. Price, a research associate professor at the University of Washington School of Nursing and lead author of the study, "Women who used the skills learned in the...Mindful Awareness in Body-oriented Therapy intervention showed less relapse to drug and alcohol use compared to those who didn’t receive the intervention."

 What is MABT?

 MABT is a training program that teaches interoceptive awareness for the facilitation of emotional regulation and self-awareness.
 According to a report published in the journal Drug and Alcohol Dependence, "interoceptive awareness is the ability to perceive, access and appraise inner body sensations."

-More specifically, the International Journal on Biomedical and Psychosocial Approaches explains, "The primary goals of MABT are to learn to access interoceptive awareness through mindful meditative attention, to develop the capacity for sustained attention within specific areas of the body, to learn an inquiry process related to sensory awareness that promotes self-awareness and insight, and to develop interoceptive awareness practices that can be integrated into daily life to promote self-care and emotion regulation."
+More specifically, the Mindfulness-Based Professional Training Institute explains that the goals of MABT training are, "To develop the capacity for sustained attention within specific areas of the body, to learn an inquiry process related to sensory awareness that promotes self-awareness and insight, and to develop interoceptive awareness practices that...promote self-care and emotion regulation."